PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 pushing, select the next family without mixing compound cluster return values with mapping-only results, and retain the 128-phase limit in the sizing audit.
 Never create, update, or reopen a pull request.

+## Layout pass-set 1 cleanup characterization

+The selected pair contains only the adjacent InstanceNorm pre/post and Squeeze/Reshape identity mapping results near the end of the first layout pass-set.
+Both are behind `optimize_layout_transpose_chains`, have no defaults or consumers, and are bounded by composite attention-cluster results that are not part of this family.

+The contract fixes the guard, owner arguments and keywords, adjacency, composite predecessor and successor targets, and absence of loads.
+Its strict expected failure requires two `cleanup.layout_pass_set_1.*` records.

+Validation completed sequentially under core-only `uv`: the characterization and existing owner/architecture boundaries are
+`6 passed, 1 xfailed in 0.80s`; Ruff, bytecode compilation, and whitespace checks pass.
+No production source changed.

+Commit and push this characterization before replacing only the two mapping destinations.
+Preserve the outer guard and both composite boundaries; do not attempt to store the composite return values in the bounded integer mapping store.
+Then update existing contracts and the phase inventory, validate, document, commit, and push.
+Never create, update, or reopen a pull request.